Volunteers and Service

 - 18 years or older.

-- Applicants who have used marijuana, medical marijuana, edibles, or products containing THC within 3 months from date of application submission are NOT eligible for a volunteer or intern position.
+- Applicants who have used marijuana, medical marijuana, edibles, or products containing THC within 3 months immediately proceeding the date of their application submission are NOT eligible for a volunteer or intern position.

 - No felony convictions.